saguijs/sagui/README.md

 ## Configuration

-The internal architecture of Sagui is build arround plugins, each providing a set of functionalities that can be used during any of Sagui's actions.
+Sagui supports two major project archetypes: **Pages** and **Library**.

+They are not mutually exclusive, so it is possible to create a library project and use the pages archetype to create some demo pages for example.

 ### Pages

+This is a static application that can be built around multiple pages.
+Each page is the combination of an `html` and a `js` files.

-By default, sagui will build and serve a single page for your entire application.
-This is your `src/index.js` and `src/index.html` files.
+It is the default bootstrapped configuration, and it will build and serve a single page for your entire application based on the `src/index.js` and `src/index.html` files.

 To change it and add more pages, you can add a custom configuration in the `sagui.config.js` file: